Trying to Conceive Again

 Can my Home Pregnancy Test (HPT) tell me if I am ovulating and can my Ovulation Predictor Kit (OPK) tell me if I am pregnant?

 The DNA that makes up the strands for hCG, which is the hormone associated with pregnancy, is only one strand different to the luteinising hormone (LH) which detects ovulation.
-Both hormones, at a molecular level, are nearly identical. hCG has a beta sub-unit, meaning that it has an extra molecular twist.
-This means that it is possible for an OPK to detect pregnancy, although this is not always reliable.
+These hormones, at a molecular level, are nearly identical. hCG has a beta sub-unit, meaning that it has an extra molecular twist.
+This means that it is possible, on occasion, for an OPK to detect pregnancy, although this is not always reliable.
 It is not, however, possible to use an HPT to detect ovulation.

 Back to top